 Kelly Boudreau, Ph.D.
-Assistant Professor in Interactive Media Theory & Design
+Associate Professor in Interactive Media Theory & Design

 Hailing from Montreal, Canada, Dr. Boudreau began teaching in the United Kingdom in one of the first academic programs that focused on both Game Studies and Game Design which has shaped her perspective on the importance of theory supported game design.
 With a background in sociology, film studies, and games studies, Dr. Boudreau has published on a range of subjects around digital games, players, game culture, and games user research.